sparna-git/Sparnatural/docs/widgets.md

 ### Configuration

-In OWL configuration, declare a sub-property of [`config-core:NonSelectableProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#NonSelectableProperty).
+In your SHACL configuration, add a `dash:searchWidget` annotation with the value [`config-core:NonSelectableProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#NonSelectableProperty).

 ### Datasources

 No datasource required.

+### Default configuration

+There is no default behavior for this widhet, it needs to be configured explicitely.

 ### SPARQL clause